TUDelft-IN4303-2014/assignments/milestone2-analysis/day5.md

       }
     ]] resolve #2 to #1

- Tip: You can use setup headers and footers to avoid repeating parts in similar test cases.
+You can use `setup` headers and footers to avoid repeating parts in similar test cases.

+You should come up with test cases for the resolution of class names, field names, parameter names, and variable names.
+Start with simple test cases, but keep in mind that coverage is the main criterion for your grade.
+It is important to think about forward and backward references, resolution in the presence of homonyms, and the influence of class hierarchies on resolution.

 ### Testing Error Checking

-In test cases for error checking, you need o specify the number of errors, warnings, or notes in a test case in `... errors`, `... warnings`, or `... notes` clauses.
+In test cases for error checking, you need o specify the number of errors, warnings, or notes in a test case in `errors`, `warnings`, or `notes` clauses.
 You can use inner square bracket blocks to mark the positions where messages should be reported.
 For example, the following test cases specify a correct MiniJava program, a program with two errors which are reported on the name of a duplicate class `Foo`,